vacp2p/rfc/content/docs/rfcs/35/README.md

 to a multiple of the underlying symmetric cipher block size (16 bytes for `ChaChaPoly`).

-It is therefore recommended to pad transport messages to a multiple of 256 bytes.
+It is therefore recommended to right pad transport messages to a multiple of 256 bytes.

 ## After-handshake

-We note that
-during the initial 1-RTT communication, handshake messages can be linked to the respective parties through the `contentTopic` employed for such communication.
+During the initial 1-RTT communication, handshake messages can be linked to the respective parties through the `contentTopic` employed for such communication (the `contentTopic` where the first handshake message is exchanged is public and associated to the recipient identity, while

 After a handshake is completed, parties SHOULD derive from their shared secret key (preferably using `HKDF`) a new random `contentTopic`